1925 Seanad election: Election

 The election was by single transferable vote, with the entire Irish Free State forming a single, 19-seat constituency.
 All citizens over 30 had a vote.
 Since the voting age for Dáil and local elections was 21, a separate electoral roll was maintained for the Seanad election.

 The 76 candidates were arranged alphabetically on a ballot paper 22 in long and 16 in wide.
 The Electoral (Seanad Elections) Act, 1925 was passed to allow the ballot to be presented as four parallel columns of 19 names rather than a single long column of all 76.

 The low voter turnout was blamed on the Sinn Féin boycott, wet weather across the country, and the shorter than usual hours of polling.
 Turnout varied widely, from 8.2% in Mayo North to 43% in Monaghan.
-Another factor was the large, intimidating ballot paper; O'Sullivan describes it as "a fiasco", saying it was unreasonable to expect voters to "make an intelligent choice of nineteen persons from a list containing seventy-six names, most of which they had never seen or heard of before."
+Another factor was the large, intimidating ballot paper; O'Sullivan described it as "a fiasco", saying it was unreasonable to expect voters to "make an intelligent choice of nineteen persons from a list containing seventy-six names, most of which they had never seen or heard of before."
+(Of course each voter did not need to mark 19 choices.)